Welcome to the Frequently Asked Questions page. Please see the topics below and click on the ones you are interested in.

 What are the expectations and responsibilities of a team leader?

 Besides being available and willing to receive training, a team leader will interact with the BEYM camp staff on behalf of the team.
 He will lead team meetings, delegate various team responsibilities to other team members, and support the team in making decisions for their camp.
 The team leader encourages each team member to serve in various roles so that his responsibilities do not become burdening.
 The team leader’s training and fulfillment of team meeting agendas will help his team be fully prepared for camp by the time they leave.
 The leader and assistant leader will arrange travel schedules and plans with suggested travel agents and our Ukrainian staff.

 The team leader will work closely with the Ukrainian team leader during time at camp, meeting with the camp director and camp staff as needed.
 The team leader will set and lead meetings for the team while at camp.

-Team Training is an intensive 2 day week-end event in March, usually presented in the Dallas/Fort Worth area of Texas, where all team members gather for training and interaction in preparation for the camp experience.
+The Annual Conference is an intensive 2 day week-end event in late March, usually presented in the Dallas/Fort Worth area of Texas, where all team members gather for training and interaction in preparation for the camp experience.
 Detailed information about travel, culture, the camps and teaching at camp will be presented.